-Summer is just around the corner and you are likely in the planning phase of deciding what your smart girl(s) will be doing during the break.
-Use this guide as inspiration to explore rich and exciting summer camps experiences for your kids that will deliver a big impact.
+Summer is just around the corner, and you are likely in the planning phase of deciding what your smart girl will be doing during the break.
+Use this guide as inspiration to explore rich and exciting summer camp experiences that will deliver a big impact.
 From space to politics to filmmaking to entrepreneurship, this list has something for everyone regardless of whether your smart girl is into STEM-based activities or not:

-This camp teaches students ages 11 – 15 the skills needed to run a business in a flat, competitive world.
+This camp teaches students ages 11 through 15 the skills needed to run a business in a flat, competitive world.
 Kids work on business problems for innovative companies, gain real-world experience in a positive, team-based environment, and learn through the mentorship of top executives.

 For more STEM specific summer camps and programs, visit our national ecosystem database and filter for your state to see a list of opportunities.
 If a camp you are interested in is not accessible to you, use this list to inspire you to search for local alternatives.